Achak0120/Alibi/README.md

 - Translate the answer back into the user’s original language
 - Deliver the translated answer directly in the web interface

-> 🔐 LegalBridge does **not** offer legal advice.
+> 🔐 Alibi does **not** offer legal advice.
 It provides general information and help only.
 No user data or documents are stored on the server.

 ---